Shalinda99/EduMate/README.md

-# Student-Management-System-Using-SpringBoot-React

-Welcome to the Student management System!
-This project consists of both frontend and backend components to facilitate Student Management , Add Students , Edit information such functions.
+This project consists of both frontend and backend components to manage student records efficiently, including functionalities like adding, editing, and deleting student information.

 ## Table of Contents
 - [Introduction](#introduction)